MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-wiapropertytype.md

 ---
 title: WiaPropertyType enumeration
 description: Specifies the type of the value of an item property.
-Item properties can be found in the Properties collection of a Device or Item object. ms.assetid: '68123772-78cc-4954-8a04-79f49b12e973'
+Item properties can be found in the Properties collection of a Device or Item object. ms.assetid: 68123772-78cc-4954-8a04-79f49b12e973
-keywords: ["WiaPropertyType enumeration WIA Automation", "WiaDeviceType enumeration WIA Automation"]
+keywords:
+- WiaPropertyType enumeration WIA Automation
+- WiaDeviceType enumeration WIA Automation
 topic_type:
 - apiref
 api_name: